[ jee-nohm ]

 all the genes comprising a haploid set of chromosomes

 C20: from German Genom, from Gen gene + (chromos) ome

 Collins English Dictionary - Complete & Unabridged 2012 Digital Edition © William Collins Sons & Co.
 Ltd. 1979, 1986 © HarperCollins Publishers 1998, 2000, 2003, 2005, 2006, 2007, 2009, 2012

 Medical definitions for genome

 A complete haploid set of chromosomes with its associated genes.

 The total amount of genetic information in the chromosomes of an organism, including its genes and DNA sequences.
-The genome of eukaryotes is made up of a single, haploid set of chromosomes that is contained in the nucleus of every cell and exists in two copies in the chromosomes of all cells except reproductive and red blood cells.
-The human genome is made up of about 35,000 genes.
+The genome of eukaryotes is made up of a single, haploid set of chromosomes that is contained in the nucleus of every cell and exists in two copies in all cells except reproductive and red blood cells.
+The human genome is made up of about 20,000 to 25,000 genes.
 Compare proteome.

 The American Heritage® Science Dictionary Copyright © 2011.
 Published by Houghton Mifflin Harcourt Publishing Company.
 All rights reserved.